marcianovc/transient/README.md

 ### Payment Status Webhook

-You can recieve notifcations of payment status changes by adding a callback URL to the `PAYMENT_WEBHOOK_URL` configuration option.
+You can receive notifications of payment status changes by adding a callback URL to the `PAYMENT_WEBHOOK_URL` configuration option.

 When the status of a payment changes, Transient will make a POST request to the provided URL with the following data.